sodafoundation/community/events/OSI2021/hackathon.md

 A. Use this [link](https://sodafoundation.io/events/soda-osi-2021/) to register for the Hackathon.

 Q. How many team members can I have?
 A. Minimum 1 to a maximum of 4 members.
+All the members must register for the Hackathon separately and mention the team name at the time of registration.
 All the team members must contribute from their individual IDs.
 Group contributions from one single ID will be counted as individual.

 Q. Who can participate in this challenge ?
 A. Everyone!
 Yes, everyone!
 The participation is open for everyone.
 It is also FREE.
 Anyone who wants to contribute to open source projects or wants to learn how to do so can participate.